scarletti-ben/template-LOVE2D/README.md

 - `Ctrl + Shift + P` to open the `VSCode` command palette
 - Find and open `Lua: Open Addon Manager` (`lua.addon_manager.open`)
 - Search for and install `LÖVE`
-- Add the snippet below to your workspace's `.vscode/settings.json`
+- Add the snippet below to the workspace's `.vscode/settings.json`
 ```json
 {
     "Lua.workspace.library": [